PPO in the Fisher-Rao geometry: Abstract

 \section{Abstract}

-Proximal Policy Optimization (PPO) has become a widely adopted algorithm for reinforcement learning, offering a practical policy gradient method with strong empirical performance.
-Despite its popularity, PPO lacks formal theoretical guarantees for policy improvement and convergence.
-PPO is motivated by Trust Region Policy Optimization (TRPO) that utilizes a surrogate loss with a KL divergence penalty, which arises from linearizing the value function within a flat geometric space.
-In this paper, we derive a tighter surrogate in the Fisher-Rao (FR) geometry, yielding a novel variant, Fisher-Rao PPO (FR-PPO).
-Our proposed scheme provides strong theoretical guarantees, including monotonic policy improvement.
-Furthermore, in the tabular setting, we demonstrate that FR-PPO achieves sub-linear convergence without any dependence on the dimensionality of the action or state spaces, marking a significant step toward establishing formal convergence results for PPO-based algorithms.
+Proximal Policy Optimization (PPO) is widely used in reinforcement learning due to its strong empirical performance, yet it lacks formal guarantees for policy improvement and convergence.
+PPO's clipped surrogate objective is motivated by a lower bound on linearization of the value function in flat geometry setting.
+We derive a tighter surrogate objective and introduce Fisher--Rao PPO (FR-PPO) by leveraging the Fisher--Rao (FR) geometry.
+Our scheme provides strong theoretical guarantees, including monotonic policy improvement.
+In the direct parametrization setting, we show that FR-PPO achieves sub-linear convergence with no dependence on action or state space dimensions, and for parametrized policies we further obtain sub-linear convergence up to the compatible function approximation error.
+Finally, although our primary focus is theoretical, we also demonstrate empirically that FR-PPO performs well across a range of standard reinforcement learning tasks.